R Kelly to enter plea to reworked federal charges in Chicago

 The reworked charging document is largely the same as the original indictment — which also had 13 counts — but includes a reference to a new accuser, referred to only as “Minor 6.”

-Friday’s arraignment could be an opportunity for prosecutors to offer additional details about the new accuser and her allegations against the Grammy Award-winning artist.
+Thursday’s arraignment could be an opportunity for prosecutors to offer additional details about the new accuser and her allegations against the Grammy Award-winning artist.

 The hearing could also be a chance for U.S. District Judge Harry Leinenweber to push back the trial date.
 Kelly’s attorneys have said previously they couldn’t be prepared for trial by April 27, which remained the official trial date.